-On the Roman Catholic liturgical calendar, today is the Solemnity of Our Lord Jesus Christ, King of the Universe, more commonly known as the Feast of Christ the King.
+On the Roman Catholic liturgical calendar, the Solemnity of Our Lord Jesus Christ, King of the Universe, more commonly known as the Feast of Christ the King, is celebrated on the last Sunday of the liturgical year.

-The last Sunday of the liturgical year (next week is Advent!), this feast reminds us that whatever earth powers may do or ask of us, Christ is the true king that should reign in our hearts.
+This feast reminds us that whatever earthly powers may do or ask of us, Christ is the true King who should reign in our hearts.

-Here are 8 things about this awesome feast you may not have known:
+Here are eight things about this awesome feast you may not know:

 In the aftermath of the First World War, in the midst of the rise of Communism in Russia, and during the 16th centenary of the Council of Nicaea (325), Pope Pius XI instituted the feast in his 1925 encyclical Quas Primas, though its first celebration took place in 1926.